Mitiq: A software package for error mitigation on noisy quantum computers: Discussion

-Zero-noise extrapolation is one of several methods for quantum error mitigation.
-It was first proposed in~\cite{Temme_2017_PRL,Li_2017_PRX} and first demonstrated experimentally in~\cite{Kandala_2019_Nature}.
+Zero-noise extrapolation was first proposed in~\cite{Temme_2017_PRL,Li_2017_PRX} and first demonstrated experimentally in~\cite{Kandala_2019_Nature}.
 References~\cite{Giurgica_2020_arxiv,Cai_2020_arxiv} have extended the noise scaling and extrapolation techniques.
 Additionally, these references and this paper show experimental demonstrations of zero-noise extrapolation and how it can improve the results of noisy quantum computations.

 The purposeful randomization of gates is another approach to quantum error mitigation.
 Specific techniques include compiling the quantum circuit with twirling gates~\cite{wallman2016noise}, expressing noiseless gates in a basis of noisy gates as in probabilistic error cancellation~\cite{Temme_2017_PRL}, and a hybrid proposal improving the scaling of the technique with circuit depth and other resources~\cite{endo2018practical}.
 Such techniques have been investigated experimentally in trapped ions~\cite{Zhang_2020_NatComm} and superconducting qubits~\cite{Sun_2020_arXiv} (implementing gate set tomography).